Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Post-impact results for a power-law body profile

 When $t = O(1)$, we in general must proceed numerically.
 For this reason, we shall focus our investigation on the impact of the parabola for which $f(x) = x^{2}/2$.
-We recall that, as discussed in \textsection \ref{sec:PreImpact}, for this body profile, $t_{c} \approx 8.279$ and $d_{c} \approx 4.985$, as depicted in figure \ref{fig:touchdown}.
+We recall that, as discussed in \textsection \ref{sec:PreImpact}, for this body profile, $t_{c} \approx 8.279$ and $d_{c} \approx 4.985$, and $h_{c}(x)$ and $v_{c}(x)$ are depicted in figure \ref{fig:touchdown}.

 Given the presence of the air-cushioning terms, inverting the integral equation (\ref{eqn:d}) is non-trivial, and must in general be performed numerically, and we describe our methodology in detail in Appendix \ref{sec:AppendixNumericalTurnoverInversion}.
 The results for the parabola are presented as the solid grey line in figure \ref{fig:TurnoverPoint} alongside the corresponding solution from classical Wagner theory in the absence of air cushioning, for which $t_{c} = d_{c} = 0$ and $d(t) = 2\sqrt{t}$, which is depicted as the red dashed line.
 It is clear that the pre-impact dynamics inhibit the growth of $d(t)$: as the body enters the liquid, the air has cushioned the impact, delaying the growth of the effective contact set.
 As the impact progresses, however, the effect of the air and the pre-impact dynamics fades, and we slowly converge on the Wagner solution as we found in \textsection \ref{sec:LargeTimeSoln}.
 In the inset of the figure, we also see the behaviour just after touchdown, where there is excellent agreement between the asymptotic solution (\ref{eqn:SmallTimed}) and the numerical solution over several decades.
 We note that, although their results only go up to touchdown, these results compare favourably with the results in figure 4 of \cite{Ross2019}, in which the Wagner solution over-predicts the location of the turnover curve in neglecting the effect of the air before touchdown.